 The need to understand the page at such a level is largely driven by the rise in voice search, which has changed how people try to find things on the web.
-Instead of using key words like “content marketing,” consumers are using key phrases, like “what is the best content marketing tool?”
+Instead of using keywords like “content marketing,” consumers are using key phrases, like “What is the best content marketing tool?”

 Why Do You Need a Good Content Marketing Strategy?

 Simply put, without a good content marketing strategy, you’ll have a difficult time maintaining the visibility of your business online.
-Potential customers will have a harder time finding your company and those that do make it to your website are more likely to bounce than stick around and consume content.
+Potential customers will have a harder time finding your company, and those that do make it to your website are more likely to bounce than stick around and consume content.

 At the very least, basic content marketing is necessary to make sure your business registers on the digital map for potential customers.
-This might look like a couple of blog posts a month that get fed to your social media channels just to keep them alive.
+This might look like a couple of blog posts a month fed to your social media channels just to keep them alive.

 Good content, on the other hand, provides exponential value for your business over time.

-Benefits of Consistent, High-Quality Content Marketing
+Benefits of Consistent, High-Quality Content

 There are numerous benefits to regularly publishing high-quality content in various forms on your company’s website and social media channels.
 A solid web marketing strategy: